Detailed Estimates of Saladworks Franchise Costs Based on Item 7 (Estimated Initial Investment) of Saladworks’ 2017 Franchise Disclosure Document

 - You must spend at least $5,000 to conduct a Grand Opening Advertising Program before and immediately on opening your restaurant, and you must provide proof of such expenditures before the franchisor approves your restaurant opening.

-- Miscellaneous opening costs include a sound system, security deposits, uniforms, menus, office supplies, and installation on your POS system of on-line customer ordering software from orderTalk, the franchisor’s third party vendor.
+- Miscellaneous opening costs include a sound system, security deposits, uniforms, menus, and office supplies.

 - You must at all times maintain sufficient inventory levels to satisfy your restaurant’s operations for a minimum of 3 days.